IQTLabs/packet_cafe/deployment/macos.md

 cd packet_cafe
 ```

-Pick a path store Packet Café data and export it as an environment variable:
+Pick a path to store Packet Café data and export it as an environment variable:

 ```text
 export VOL_PREFIX=~/packet_cafe_data